openvinotoolkit/openvino/docs/IE_DG/Bfloat16Inference.md

 ## Disclaimer

-Inference Engine with the bfloat16 inference implemented on CPU must support the `avx512_bf16` instruction and therefore the bfloat16 data format.
+Inference Engine with the bfloat16 inference implemented on CPU must support the native `avx512_bf16` instruction and therefore the bfloat16 data format.
+Possible to use bfloat16 inference in simulation mode on AVX512 platforms, but it follows up to significant performance degradation in compare with FP32 or native `avx512_bf16` instruction usage.

 ## Introduction